Go Birding At

 Diet: Insects and seeds

 This relatively small sparrow has brown plumage, black throat and breast, and a white eyebrow.
 Juveniles do not have the black throat.
 The call is a dry hissing pssh and tssh-tssh-tssh series.
-Their song is a jumble of high chirps and warbles, although it is rarely heard.
+Their song is a jumble of high chirps and warbles.

 Cactus Wren